ethnosdev/memorize_scripture/docs/docs/practicing/practicing.md

 Memorize Scripture uses a spaced repetition strategy for reviewing verses.
 That means you'll practice the difficult verses every day while the easy verses you'll practice less frequently.

 You determine the verse difficulty yourself by using the response buttons.
-There are three of these buttons: Hard, OK, and Easy.
+There are two of these buttons by default: Hard and Good.

 <div class="bordered-image">